 In the spirit of Privacy by Design, we appreciate that all members of the Taboola family need to understand how to minimize, identify, and protect personal data.
-As such, we partnered with the International Association of Privacy Professionals (the “IAPP”), to implement global privacy trainings across all Taboola teams, instructing each how to address privacy in its relevant context and to understand Taboola’s protocols regarding data protection.
+As such, our privacy team conducts regular in-person and video privacy trainings for all Taboola employees, instructing each to protect privacy in their relevant roles and to understand Taboola’s global protocols and data protection obligations.

-Taboola's privacy team continues to be actively involved with the IAB Europe's GDPR Implementation Group, where we collaborate with others in the industry and helped develop the IAB Europe’s Transparency & Consent Framework.
-This Framework provides you with greater transparency into and control over the use of your personal data, and allows you to express your preferences about how companies may process your personal data.
+Taboola's privacy team continues to be actively involved with the IAB Europe's GDPR Implementation Group, where we collaborate with others in the industry and helped develop the IAB Europe’s Transparency and Consent Framework.
+This Framework provides you with greater transparency into, and control over, the use of your personal data, and allows you to express your preferences about how companies may process your data.

-If you are a Taboola publisher and would like more information about how to integrate with Taboola via the IAB Framework, please review our guidance, here.
+If you are a Taboola publisher and would like more information about how to integrate with Taboola via the IAB Transparency and Consent Framework, please review our guidance, here.

 The European Union’s (the “EU”) General Data Protection Regulation (the “GDPR”) harmonizes data protection laws across Europe and gives individuals within the EU better control over their personal data and the ways that organizations may use it.